linyuyuan630/Disaster_Response_Piplines/README.md

    Now open the browser window and type https://viewa7a4999b-3001.udacity-student-workspaces.com, replace the whole viewa7a4999b with the space id that you got after running env|grep WORK Press enter and the app should now run for you

+ ## Acknowledgement
+ Data was originally from Figure Eight.
+Lots of the codes are provided by Udacity.